Ryushigan/quizizz-cheat/README.md

 .then((res) => res.text()
 .then((t) => eval(t)))
 ```
-3. You can now close the console.
-The good answers should be highlighted by background opacity.
+3. You can now close the console and the correct answers should be highlighted by background opacity.

 ## Sending answers as someone else